 I felt more confident this time and took on the slope straight down.
 A better approach than sideways as the skidoos skis don’t have edges.
 I reached the icy Mackenzie River flat surface, pushed on the throttle, and gained speed within seconds.
 It was a real thrilling feel, just the two of us on the frozen river, blasting our snowmobiles.

 Not a fan of the machines in general, I have to admit they allowed us to travel further and faster.
-We wouldn’t have been able to observe the reindeers in their natural habitat otherwise.
+We wouldn’t have been able to observe the reindeer in their natural habitat otherwise.

 The truck was a distance away so we drove a while on the Ice Road again.
 This time, I drove at full speed and enjoyed every second of it.